SaengerItsWar/shavit-credits/README.md

 You are Currently at the Zephyrus Version

 # **Requitements**
-Compiler from sourcemod build 6449 or greater.
+Needs the Sourcemod Compiler build 6449 or greater.

 [Zephyrus Store Version](https://github.com/SaengerItsWar/shavit-credits/tree/master)